ecthelionvi/NeoColumn.nvim/README.md

 ## 💾 Persistence

-NeoColumn saves the state of the buffer and ColorColumn automatically.
-When you open or close buffers, the plugin will remember the ColorColumn settings, including its visibility and position, for each buffer.
+NeoColumn saves the state of the file and ColorColumn automatically.
+When you open or close files, the plugin will remember the ColorColumn settings, including its visibility and position, for each file.

 ## 🛠️ Usage